 Anson supplies a wide range of cold-rolled and hot rolled steel coils according to China Industrial Standards, the standards of other countries and our own strict standards.

 Cold-rolled steel coils are widely applied to automobiles, electrical appliances, steel office equipment, containers, and numerous other products closely connected to pour daily lives.

-Hot-rolled steel coils are applied to wide range of uses such as, automobiles, electrical appliances, construction materials, containers and steel pipes, and receive high assessment from our overseas customers for its supreme quality.
+Hot-rolled steel coils are applied to wide range of uses such as, automobiles, electrical appliances, construction materials, steel silos, containers and steel pipes, and receive high assessment from our overseas customers for its supreme quality.